Advance Care Planning

-Healthcare decision making is important for us all, even those who are relatively young and healthy.
-The COVID-19 pandemic is a reminder that serious illness can affect anyone, any time.
-Thinking through your health care wishes and documenting them in advance is one of the most important things you can do—not only for yourself but for your loved ones.
+In the landscape of healthcare, decision-making holds immense importance, even for those young and healthy.
+The COVID-19 pandemic has underlined the fact that serious illness can impact anyone, at any time.
+Reflecting on your healthcare wishes and documenting them in advance is not just vital for you, but also for your loved ones.

 Below you will find answers to frequently asked questions as well as a list of resources for more information.

 Healthcare decision making, also known as advance care planning, refers to making plans in advance for deciding how you want to be cared for if you are no longer able to make medical decisions.

 Imagine you had a stroke, an accident or a sudden serious illness that leaves you incapable of making medical decisions.
 Without an advance directive, doctors will either make these decisions for you or, in the best case, look to your family to make them.
 Would your family know your wishes?
 Or would they struggle with the weight of these decisions—perhaps even long after the decision is made?